Ramona T. Mercer

 Ramona Thieme Mercer (born October 4, 1929) is the author of a mid-range nursing theory known as maternal role attainment.
 Mercer has contributed many works to the refinement of this theory and is credited as a nurse-theorist.
-She was the Nahm Lecturer 1984 at the University of California.
+She was the Nahm Lecturer 1984 at the UCSF School of Nursing.

 Career

 Mercer earned a diploma from St. Margaret’s School of Nursing in Montgomery, Alabama.
 She earned an undergraduate degree in nursing with distinction from the University of New Mexico in 1962, followed by a master's degree in maternal child nursing from Emory University in 1964.
 For ten years, she worked as a staff nurse, head nurse and instructor.
 She was a faculty member at Emory University for five years until she left to pursue doctoral studies in maternity nursing at the University of Pittsburgh.